 Schreck began his practice following his graduation from the University of Virginia School of Law in 1969, joining the Charleston law firm of Buist Moore Smythe McGee.
 He was instrumental in the growth of that firm’s traditional admiralty law practice, as the Port of Charleston became one of the leading container ports in the U.S. He joined Womble Carlyle upon that firm’s merger with Buist Moore in May, 2011.

 Schreck’s stature in the admiralty bar is evidenced by his list of career accomplishments.
-He has served both as a committee chair and a director of the Maritime Law Association of the U.S., and currently sits on its nominating committee.
-He served as Chairman of the Southeastern Admiralty Law Institute in 1983.
-He, along with Professor Bridwell, is a founding member of the law school’s Charleston Maritime Law Institute, and was instrumental in bringing together the Institute’s board of advisors, which he continues to chair.
+He has served both as a committee chair and a director of the Maritime Law Association of the U.S., and continues to sit on its Nominating Committee.
+He is a member and former chairman of the Southeastern Admiralty Law Institute and now serves on SEALI’s Advisory Committee.
+He is also a founding member of the law school’s Charleston Maritime Law Institute (“CMLI”), and was instrumental in recruiting the Institute’s board of advisors, which he continues to chair.

-Schreck will share his knowledge and many years of practical legal experience with students in both the J.D. and LL.M. programs, with a particular emphasis on modern intermodal transportation law, an area in which he has specialized in recent years, representing virtually all of the world’s major containership operators calling at the Port of Charleston.
+Schreck will share his knowledge and many years of practical legal experience with CSOL students in both the J.D. and Admiralty LL.M. programs, with a particular emphasis on modern intermodal container transportation law, an area in which he has specialized in recent years, representing virtually all of the world’s major containership operators calling at the Port of Charleston.

 LL.B, University of Virginia School of Law; B.A., Hampden-Sydney College